'I Started The Media Men List,' Reveals Woman Behind Viral Sexual Misconduct Document

 Rumors about Harper's revealing the list's creator began circulating on Twitter this week, prompting a backlash in which other writers pledged to pull their stories from the magazine to pressure it to not publish Donegan's name.

-(Roiphe told The New York Times she didn't intend to publish Donegan's name.)
+(Roiphe told The New York Times that she didn't intend to publish Donegan's name.)

-The document got a bigger reaction than she anticipated, Donegan writes: Instead of collecting "unspoken knowledge" shared among "the women in my circles," she says, she found a "broader reckoning with abuses of power that spanned an industry."
+The document got a bigger reaction than she anticipated, Donegan writes.
+Instead of collecting "unspoken knowledge" shared among "the women in my circles," she says, she found a "broader reckoning with abuses of power that spanned an industry."

 Donegan says that the "experience of making the spreadsheet has shown me that it is still explosive, radical, and productively dangerous for women to say what we mean."

-She ends her piece in The Cut by calling for women to "examine the ways we might wield the power we already have.
+She ends her piece on The Cut by calling for women to "examine the ways we might wield the power we already have.
 Among the most potent of these powers is the knowledge of our own experiences."

 Donegan wrote, "The women who used the spreadsheet, and who spread it to others, used this power in a special way, and I'm thankful to all of them."